 “Ball,” he’d say, handing it to her.
 “Ball.”

-But still, sex between the thirty-four-year old Cynic and the twenty-two-year old S was worth doing, if infrequent due to baby.
+But still, sex between the aging Cynic and the riper S was worth doing, if infrequent due to baby.
 The sex was infrequent and less than eureka-grade but there was a new kind of sexiness implied in the set-up, for The Cynic, in a way… this hoary, footprint-in-the-rock attitude to the effect that he was now wealthy in females.
 The females of his Yurt.
 That he owned them (sweetly, of course) and now he was some kind of patriarch with his rag-tatter tribe.
 Gently flew the flag of their minuscule, short-lived nation.

 “Ball,” said The Cynic.
 “B-A-L-L-”